gmcmillan100/docs/jekyll.md

 cd mynewsite
 ```

-These files were autogen'd at the root of the source directory:
+These files are autogen'd at the root of the source directory:

 ```
 _config.yml